Photo from Unsplash

 Morning

 “Being justified by faith, we have peace with God.”
-Conscience accuses no longer.
-Judgment now decides for the sinner instead of against him.
-Memory looks back upon past sins, with deep sorrow for the sin but yet with no dread of any penalty to come; for Christ has paid the debt of His people to the last jot and tittle, and received the divine receipt; and unless God can be so unjust as to demand double payment for one debt, no soul for whom Jesus died as a substitute can ever be cast into hell.
+Our conscience no longer condemns us.
+Judgment now rules in our favor instead of against us.
+We look back on our past sins with sorrow, but without fear of punishment, for Christ has paid our debt in full.
+God would be unjust to demand payment for a debt that has already been settled.
+Therefore, no soul for whom Jesus died as a substitute can ever be condemned to hell.

 Evening